We empower diverse communities

 Millennium Health Matters, hosted by Rita Hubbard-Robinson, features weekly health and community experts including Dr. Michael Manka, Chief of Emergency Medicine at ECMC; Mia Thornton, MA, LMSW, Director of Outpatient Services, BryLin Behavioral Health System; Eric J. Rosser, PhD, Associate Superintendent for Support Services, Buffalo Public Schools; Marlene Schillinger, President & CEO, Jewish Family Services of Buffalo & Erie County, just to name a few!
 Find our Podcasts Online at: https://millenniumcc.org/millennium-health-matters/

 Cultural Competency and Health Literacy

-Danise C. Wilson, MPH, Executive Director, Erie Niagara Area Health Education Center (ENAHEC) and Kimberly Backey, Millennium Manager of Cultural Competency & Diversity Initiatives.
+Danise C. Wilson, MPH, Executive Director, Erie Niagara Area Health Education Center (ENAHEC) and Kimberly Backey, Millennium Director of Population Health Services and SDOH

 To continue to meet the increasing need for service providers to both understand and overcome today’s “Cultural Competency/Health Literacy” challenges, Millennium Collaborative Care has continued to collaborate with training development and delivery experts Erie Niagara Area Health Education Center (ENAHEC).
 Over the last 18 months, approximately 5,500 individuals from attested partner organizations including hospitals, primary care providers, community based organizations and the faith-based community have received CCHL training to enable them to better understand and serve their clients.
 Key training topics included: